EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/access.md

 # Access Open OnDemand

-Open OnDemand is accessed by running a browser on a host within your safe haven.
+Open OnDemand is accessed by running a browser on a VM within your safe haven.

 ## Access Open OnDemand within your safe haven

 To access Open OnDemand:

-1. Start a remote desktop (RDP) session with a host within your safe haven, as described in [Safe Haven Service Access](../../safe-haven-access/).
+1. Start a remote desktop (RDP) session with a VM within your safe haven, as described in [Safe Haven Service Access](../../safe-haven-access/).
-1. Start a web browser within your safe haven host.
+1. Start a web browser within your safe haven VM.
 1. Enter the Open OnDemand URL for your safe haven:
     * National Safe Haven, `https://nsh-ondemand.nsh.loc`
     * ODAP, `https://odp-ondemand.nsh.loc`